MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

    > [!div class=mx-imgBorder]
    > ![csh-email-expand-window](media/csh-email-expand-window.png "Expand the email window")

 The message box has a rich text editor that enables you to create rich and well-formatted content for the emails with emphasis.
-The editor offers these common features:

-- Copy formatting
-- Font and size
-- Bold, italic, and underline
-- Background color for text and text color
-- Bulleted and numbered list
-- Decrease and increase indent
-- Block quote
-- Text alignment (align left, center, and right)
-- Link and unlink
-- Text strikethrough
-- Image
-- Text direction from right to left and left to right
-- Undo and redo
-- Remove format
-- Table
+For details about the features in the editor, see

   > [!div class=mx-imgBorder]
   > ![csh-email-toolbar](media/csh-email-toolbar.png "Use the rich text editor features")

 5. When you're done, select **Send**.

-### Create and send email using the Enhanced Email experience
+### Create and send email using the enhanced email experience

-An alternate way of creating email is to use the Enhanced Email experience, which allows you to compose email without leaving the record you are working on.
+An alternate way of creating email is to use the enhanced email experience, which allows you to compose email without leaving the record you are working on.
 With the enhanced email experience, you can:

 - Navigate to different pages without losing the email content.
 - Minimize the email window to get back to the records you were working on.